 Snorkeling, too, is a surprising way to stay fit on a cruise.
 If you keep kicking and exploring, rather than simply floating, you can burn between 250 and 300 calories in an hour.

 5: Take the Stairs

 Pushing the button for the elevator is all too easy.
 Why not take the stairs instead?
 Heading up and down between decks is a great cardio workout, especially on a ship with 16 decks, and it’s a simple cruise fitness activity.
+It’s also a great way to get your bearings of the ship, especially if it’s your first time on a cruise.
 You’re excused if you’re dressed up for the evening and are wearing heels.

 6: Wear an Activity Tracker